Turkey’s Erdogan says he tested positive for COVID-19

-ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan has tested positive for COVID-19, he tweeted Saturday.
+ISTANBUL — Turkish President Recep Tayyip Erdogan has tested positive for COVID-19, he tweeted Saturday.

 “Today my wife and I tested positive for COVID-19 with mild symptoms.
 Thankfully, we’re experiencing slight symptoms that we have learned is the omicron variant,” he wrote.
 “We are on duty.
 We will continue to work at home.
 We look forward to your prayers.”